Gachantivá

 Gachantivá is a town and municipality in the Ricaurte Province, part of the Colombian department of Boyacá.
 Gachantivá is located at altitudes ranging from 2000 m to 3300 m on the Altiplano Cundiboyacense and borders Villa de Leyva in the south, Santa Sofía in the west, Arcabuco in the east and Moniquirá in the north.

 Etymology

 The name Gachantivá comes from Chibcha and means "chief of the Gacha".

 History

 The area of Gachantivá before the Spanish conquest was inhabited by the Muisca, organised in their loose Muisca Confederation.
 The cacique of Gachantivá was loyal to the zaque of Hunza.

 Modern Gachantivá was founded in 1715 by Juan José Neira.

 Economy

-Main economical activities of Gachantivá are agriculture and livestock farming.
+The main economical activities of Gachantivá are agriculture and livestock farming.
 Among the agricultural products cultivated are maize, potatoes, yuca, coffee, blackberries, beans and peas.